 - the content of the proposed presentation, setting out in clear terms what ideas, argument or set of arguments, critique or analysis they wish to present at the Forum.

-Applicants will then be informed of the progress of their application in the new year, and can expect to hear back from the convenors of the Forum before the end of January 2017.
-Successful applicants will then be asked to work further on their proposed research presentation for the Forum and prepare a draft of their work for presentation to the entire Forum when it meets in June 2016.
+Applicants will then be informed of the progress of their application in the new year, and can expect to hear back from the convenors of the Forum before the middle of February 2020.
+Successful applicants will then be asked to work further on their proposed research presentation for the Forum and prepare a draft of their work for presentation to the entire Forum when it meets in June 2020.
 The expectation will be that this draft will be of the order of no more than 12,000 words (inclusive of footnotes).
 The convenors of the Forum wish to emphasize the importance of this limitation; no presentations exceeding this limitation will be able to progress to presentation at the Forum.

-The draft of the presentation will be due from each of the selected applicants on or before April 1, 2017: compliance with this deadline is essential because, shortly after this date, presentations will be forwarded to those senior international law scholars participating in the Forum in order that they may prepare their respective responses.
-At the same time, these presentations will also be circulated in the form of a dossier or compendium to other participants in the Forum, in order that selected junior faculty can participate in the general discussion of other presentations that will be heard at the sixth Forum at the University of Nottingham in May 2017.
+The draft of the presentation will be due from each of the selected applicants on or before June 5, 2020: compliance with this deadline is essential because, shortly after this date, presentations will be forwarded to those senior international law scholars participating in the Forum in order that they may prepare their respective responses.
+At the same time, these presentations will also be circulated in the form of a dossier or compendium to other participants in the Forum, in order that selected junior faculty can participate in the general discussion of other presentations that will be heard at the ninth Forum at the Renmin University of China in June 2020.